oliverde8/PageComposer/Readme.md

 ```

 Here we have defined a list and a text component.
 The text component can display a simple text, while the list
-component displayes a html list.
+component displays a html list.

 **Step 2**
 Let's define the content of `myPage`